MGoibert/MGoibert.github.io/_posts/2020-3-6-ArXiv-Alert.md

 # Run you script automatically every week

-Next, to run this script automatically every week, I use a nice feature of Mac: crontab.
-It is very easy, you just have to open your Temrinal, and run the following commands:
+Next, to run this script automatically every week, there are two solutions on Mac.

+The first, crontab, one is easier to use, but not recommended, and you can go through permission errors when using it on a recent OS version (Mojave or Catalina).
+Still, here is how to run your arxiv alert script: you just have to open your Temrinal, and run the following commands:

 {% highlight r %}
 crontab -e